-- 1. The election of three Class I Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2006 and until such Director's successor is duly elected and qualified; - 2.
-The amendment and restatement of the Company's 1996 Stock Option and Grant Plan to (a) increase the number of shares of the Company's common stock available for issuance thereunder, (b) eliminate the limitation on the number of shares available for issuance to the Company's Independent Directors, (c) limit non-option awards to 50% of the total number of shares remaining available for issuance and (d) prohibit repricing options without prior stockholder approval; and - 3.
-Such other business as may properly come before the meeting and any adjournments or postponements thereof.
+- 1. The election of two Class II Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2007 and until such Director's successor is duly elected and qualified; - 2.
+The approval of an amendment of the provisions of the Company's Amended and Restated 1996 Stock Option and Grant Plan (the "Option Plan") governing grants of stock options to new independent directors; - 3.
+The approval of an amendment to the Company's Employee Stock Purchase Plan (the "ESPP") to increase the number of shares of the Company's common stock available for offering thereunder by 190,000 shares; - 4.
+The ratification of the selection of Deloitte and Touche LLP as the Company's independent public accountants; and - 5.
+Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about March 27, 2003 in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on March 13, 2003 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about March 23, 2004 in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on March 9, 2004 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
 Only holders of record of the Company's common stock, par value \$.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were approximately 14,681,408 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 247 stockholders of record.
+As of the Record Date, there were approximately 15,322,346 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 197 stockholders of record.
 Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.